brandonmcconnell/tailwindcss-directional-shadows/README.md

 I hope you find `tailwindcss-directional-shadows` a valuable addition to your projects.
 If you have any issues or suggestions, don't hesitate to open an issue or pull request.

 If you liked this, you might also like my other Tailwind CSS plugins:
+* [tailwindcss-selector-patterns](https://github.com/brandonmcconnell/tailwindcss-selector-patterns): Dynamic CSS selector patterns
-* [multitool-for-tailwindcss](https://github.com/brandonmcconnell/multitool-for-tailwindcss): Group utilities together by variant
+* [tailwindcss-multitool](https://github.com/brandonmcconnell/tailwindcss-multitool): Group utilities together by variant
-* [jstool-for-tailwindcss](https://github.com/brandonmcconnell/jstool-for-tailwindcss): Effortless build-time JS script injection
+* [tailwindcss-jstool](https://github.com/brandonmcconnell/tailwindcss-jstool): Effortless build-time JS script injection
 * [tailwind-lerp-colors](https://github.com/brandonmcconnell/tailwind-lerp-colors): Expand your color horizons and take the fuss out of genertaing new—or expanding existing—color palettes